add2cal/docs/src/api/events.md

 }
 ```

-You can use the ProKey for further processing and several additional measures:
+You can use the Prokey for further processing and several additional measures:

 * We automatically set up a landing page you can use.
 Its url would be `https://caldn.net/:prokey`.
 * In most cases, we auto-create an ics file for you.
 You can download it from `https://event.caldn.net/:prokey/event.ics`.
 Mind the specialties here: